CASE STUDIES

 It takes a lot of confidence to walk into the offices of the country’s largest residential AC supplier and suggest that you can replace an integral component of their top-seller with a part that is just as good, but less expensive.
 Especially when that component has already gone through a major conversion from metal (100% controlled in-house) to compression molded plastic.
 Especially since that conversion required a major inside sales effort.
 And especially when that compression-molded product had yet to experience even one failure in the field.

-But Mack personnel were convinced the base could be produced with the same or higher quality at a lower price, according to Brian Sumpter, business development director for Mack’s southern division.
-Backed by a technical team with extensive knowledge about polymer performance, plastics processing, and computer modeling that confirms the injection solution, Sumpter made his case.
+But Mack Molding personnel, backed by a technical team with extensive knowledge about polymer performance, plastics processing, and computer modeling that confirms the plastic injection molding solution, were convinced the base could be produced with the same or higher quality at a lower price.
 (On left: To demonstrate the part’s muscle, engineers parked a Suzuki Vitara on top of two injection molded bases without damaging the parts.

 Today, most AC bases are still formed from metal.
 But there’s a problem with rust.
 So many OEMs are beginning to look at plastic replacements to gain corrosion resistance and the ability to consolidate several parts into one.
 Compression molding has been one option because it yields excellent strength-to-weight ratios by blending relatively inexpensive commodity resins with glass.
 But there’s room for improvement.